Benzphetamine (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use benzphetamine if you took an MAO inhibitor (MAOI) within the past 14 days or if you are also taking any other stimulants, such as caffeine, other diet medicines, some asthma medicines, and some cough and cold medicines.

 - Some medicines can affect how benzphetamine works.
 Tell your doctor if you are taking any of the following:

 - Depression medicine, such as amitriptyline, nortriptyline

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breast feeding, or if you have high blood pressure, diabetes, heart disease, liver disease, kidney disease, or a history of drug abuse.
+- Tell your doctor if you are breastfeeding, or if you have high blood pressure, diabetes, heart, liver, or kidney disease, or a history of drug abuse.

 - If you have diabetes, this medicine may change the level of sugar in your blood or urine.
 Tell your doctor if you see changes in the results of your blood sugar or urine tests.